Nawaz at risk of another stroke: Maryam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Former premier Nawaz Sharif was brought to the Sharif Medical City Hospital on Monday where he was examined by a team of doctors from the Aga Khan Medical University.
+LAHORE: Former premier Nawaz Sharif was brought to the Sharif Medical City Hospital on Monday where he was examined by a team of doctors from Agha Khan Medical University.

 In the presence of his personal physician Dr Adnan Khan, Nawaz was evaluated by a senior cardiac interventionist, a vascular surgeon, a urologist and a nephrologist for recent reports and scans, and also had detailed consultation for further treatment and management.